 DADI Wine Bar (Near Freedom Square) – Just 20 seconds off freedom square.
-It’s a cute boutique winery with good a la carte menu and lots of option for wine tasting that are ideal for those new to Georgian wine.
+It’s a cute boutique winery with a good a la carte menu and lots of options for wine tasting that are ideal for those new to Georgian wine.

 DecanTer (Rustaveli) – On a side alley, just off Rustaveli, find real Georgian hospitality and a nice selection in a cute little wine bar.

 Wine Lab XL (Near Freedom Square) – Claiming the biggest selection in Tbilisi (though I’m highly dubious), they do really have a good collection.

 Wine Not (Vake/Rustaveli North) – A tiny wine bar with a nice selection of independent wines.
 I love the place because it’s one of the smallest in Tbilisi.
 Best to book a wine tasting as they sometimes run events that would interfere with your experience.
 And the best staff are not always there.